Anna Terruwe

 Philosophical and Religious Orientation

-This integration of Thomistic thought and Freudian psychology was groundbreaking.
+This integration of Thomistic thought and Freudian observations was groundbreaking.
 Terruwe bridged the gap between two seemingly opposing paradigms, presenting a model of care that emphasized both spiritual and psychological dimensions.
 Her approach was inherently optimistic, focusing on human potential and the transformative power of love and understanding.

 Challenges and Legacy